ucsb-cs32/s21/_lab/lab02.md

 Copy the valgrind reports to the gradescope assignment.

 #### valgrind task 2
 Next, fix the code.
-Make a copy of the version2 code - you must leave the data as raw pointers (do not swap them to smart pointers) and fix the code so that no memory is left on the heap.
+Make a copy of the version2 code and call it version3 - you must leave the data as raw pointers (do not swap them to smart pointers) and fix the code so that no memory is left on the heap.

 You will need to turn in your working solution and expect that valgrind will be run on your solution to confirm your solution.